Randomized Experimental Design via Geographic Clustering: Empirical Results

-In the rest of this section, we evaluate the performance of the GeoCUTS algorithm on different datasets, for each of which a separate graph was built and clustered.
-Figures \ref{fig:us-clusters} and \ref{fig:fr-clusters} show the clusters generated for data from the United States and France, respectively, and Figure \ref{fig:us-graph} shows the GeoCUTS graph before clustering.
+In the rest of this section, we evaluate the performance of the GeoCUTS algorithm on different geographic regions, for each of which a separate graph was built and clustered.
+Figures~\ref{fig:us-clusters} and~\ref{fig:fr-clusters} show the clusters generated for data from the United States and France, respectively, and Figure~\ref{fig:us-graph} shows the GeoCUTS graph before clustering.
+Note that prior hand-designed geo-regions have largely focused on the United States and, unlike GeoCUTS, cannot be generalized to other regions without extensive additional labor.